Disability Awareness - Resources for Learning

 The Autistic Brain: Thinking Across the Spectrum | Dr. Temple Grandin: Dr. Temple Grandin comes to Google to talk about her book: The Autistic Brain: Thinking Across the Spectrum.

-Changing the Way We Talk about Disability: Amy addresses societal perceptions of disability and her vision for how we all change the way we approach disability.
+Changing the Way We Talk about Disability: Amy addresses societal perceptions of disability and her vision for how we all change how we approach disability.

 I'm Not Your Inspiration – Thank You Very Much: Stella Young is a comedian and journalist who happens to go about her day in a wheelchair — a fact that doesn't, she'd like to make clear, automatically turn her into a noble inspiration to all humanity.